-(D) If a child who is adjudicated a delinquent child is indigent, the court shall consider imposing a term of community service under division (A) of section 2152.19 of the Revised Code in lieu of imposing a financial sanction under this section.
+- (B) Chapter 2981. of the Revised Code applies to a child who is adjudicated a delinquent child for violating section 2923.32 or 2923.42 of the Revised Code or for committing an act that, if committed by an adult, would be a felony drug abuse offense. - (C) Except for restitution under Revised Code Section 2152.203, tThe court may hold a hearing if necessary to determine whether a child is able to pay a sanction under this section. - (D) Except for restitution under Revised Code Section 2152.203, ilf a child who is adjudicated a delinquent child is indigent, the court shall consider imposing a term of community service under division (A) of section 2152.19 of the Revised Code in lieu of imposing a financial sanction under this section.
 If a child who is adjudicated a delinquent child is not indigent, the court may impose a term of community service under that division in lieu of, or in addition to, imposing a financial sanction under this section.
 The court may order community service for an act that if committed by an adult would be a minor misdemeanor.

-If a child fails to pay a financial sanction imposed under this section, the court may impose a term of community service in lieu of the sanction.
+Except for restitution under Revised Code Section 2152.203, ilf a child fails to pay a financial sanction imposed under this section, the court may impose a term of community service in lieu of the sanction.

-(E) The clerk of the court, or another person authorized by law or by the court to collect a financial sanction imposed under this section, may do any of the following:

-(1) Enter into contracts with one or more public agencies or private vendors for the collection of the amounts due under the financial sanction, which amounts may include interest from the date of imposition of the financial sanction;

-(2) Permit payment of all, or any portion of, the financial sanction in installments, by credit or debit card, by another type of electronic transfer, or by any other reasonable method, within any period of time, and on any terms that the court considers just, except that the maximum time permitted for payment shall not exceed five years or the child's twenty-first birthday, whichever occurs first.
-The clerk may pay any fee associated with processing an electronic transfer out of public money and may charge the fee to the delinquent child.

-(3) To defray administrative costs, charge a reasonable fee to a child who to the obligor if the obligor elects a payment plan rather than a lump sum payment of a financial sanction.
+- (E) The clerk of the court, or another person authorized by law or by the court to collect a financial sanction imposed under this section, may do any of the following: - (1) Enter into contracts with one or more public agencies or private vendors for the collection of the amounts due under the financial sanction, which amounts may include interest from the date of imposition of the financial sanction; - (2) Permit payment of all, or any portion of, the financial sanction in installments, by credit or debit card, by another type of electronic transfer, or by any other reasonable method, within any period of time, and on any terms that the court considers just, except that the maximum time permitted for payment shall not exceed five years.
+The clerk may pay any fee associated with processing an electronic transfer out of public money and may charge the fee to the delinquent child. - (3) To defray administrative costs, charge a reasonable fee to a child who elects a payment plan rather than a lump sum payment of a financial sanction.